tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 <compare>
 <james {% include timecode %}>

 Someone might be asking: well why is the Chinese government so obsessed with clamping down on removing gay representation <span class="del">—</span> from their media?
 Why does any political body specifically target a removal of queerness from media?
 It seems to be kind of a weird and arbitrary thing to hate on, right?
-If you wanted a strong natoional<sup class"add">[sic: national]</sup> sense of unity, why would you specifically target one group of people — specifically a group of people that cannot be culturally erased because more gay babies are born every day.
+If you wanted a strong natoional<sup class="add">[sic: national]</sup> sense of unity, why would you specifically target one group of people — specifically a group of people that cannot be culturally erased because more gay babies are born every day.

 </james>
 <from></from>